Army & Air Force Exchange Service: Structure and funding

 Part of the Department of Defense, the Exchange is directed by a board of directors responsible to the secretaries of the Army and Air Force through the Chiefs of Staff.
 As a non-appropriated fund activity, the Exchange is self-sustaining through the sale of goods and services.

 Members of the Exchange's 13-member board of directors include Lt.
-Gen. Caroline M. Miller, Deputy Chief of Staff for Manpower, Personnel and Services of the U.S. Air Force; Sergeant Major of the Army Michael Weimer and Chief Master Sergeant of the Air Force David A. Flosi.
+Gen. Caroline M. Miller, Deputy Chief of Staff for Manpower, Personnel and Services of the U.S. Air Force; Sergeant Major of the Army Michael Weimer and Chief Master Sergeant of the Space Force John F. Bentivegna.

 Earnings

-100% of Exchange earnings are invested back into the military community.
-Approximately 60% of Exchange earnings support military quality-of-life programs, while the remaining funds are used for new store construction and facility costs at no cost to the federal government.
+100% of Exchange earnings support our military community.
+In the last 10 years, the Exchange has generated $2.4 billion in dividends to Quality-of-Life programs, including through contributions to critical military Quality-of-Life programs, outfitting more than 690,000 uniforms at cost annually, providing school meal support for Department of Defense Education Activity facilities overseas and delivering needed services to locations impacted by natural disasters.

-In 2024, Exchange shoppers generated $295 million for installation quality-of-life programs.
-In the last 10 years, the Exchange benefit has provided $15 billion in value to the military community, including through contributions to critical military Quality-of-Life programs.
+The Exchange is nearly self-funded, funding the majority of its operations budget through customer revenues.

 Stores

 The Army & Air Force Exchange Service's Main Store on Fort Belvoir, VA.

 The Exchange operates more than 5,500 facilities, including main stores, convenience stores, military clothing stores and theaters, nationwide and in more than 30 countries and four U.S. territories.

 Modern base and post exchanges (called BX in the Air Force and Space Force, PX in the Army) provide tax-free goods – including name brands such as Sunglass Hut, Old Navy, Gap, Aerie and American Eagle – to authorized shoppers.
 In 2023, the Exchange partnered with The Home Depot to make tax-free appliances available on ShopMyExchange.com and physical showrooms in select stores.
 In May 2025, the merchandise assortment from The Home Depot was expanded to include power tool sets, outdoor power equipment, grills, garden tools, ceiling fans and more.
 In 2024, an agreement was announced to make Bass Pro Shops the official outdoor gear provider for the Exchange.
 Many Exchanges also host concession malls with a variety of vendors and storefronts.

-Additionally, the Exchange has more than 1,600 restaurants such as Subway, Qdoba, Panera, Panda Express, Burger King, Freshens, Popeyes, Taco Bell, Pizza Hut, Charleys Philly Steaks and Starbucks as well as over 3,400 concession operations.
+Additionally, the Exchange has more than 1,700 restaurants such as Subway, Qdoba, Panera, Panda Express, Burger King, Freshens, Popeyes, Taco Bell, Pizza Hut, Charleys Philly Steaks and Starbucks as well as over 3,400 concession operations.
 While shopping at Exchange stores is limited to authorized patrons, anyone can dine at Exchange restaurants.

-All Exchange restaurants offer better-for-you menu items, part of the Exchange’s BE FIT 360 initiative devoted to holistic health.
+All Exchange restaurants offer better-for-you menu items, part of the Exchange's BE FIT 360 initiative devoted to holistic health.
 The program also encompasses fitness apparel and gear and on-installation wellness services such as optometry, dental, chiropractic and more.